Gronis/wasmdev/README.md

 ### What wasmdev **DO**:
 wasmdev has similar features as `trunk`.
 Like:
 * Auto-recompile and reload on rust/wasm on code changes
-* Hot-reload on static file changes
+* Hot-reload on static file changes (like css-styles)

 It also has some features that `trunk` don't have (I believe), like:
 * Optimized and minified release builds without additional tools or processes: